Choheron/OllamaTermUI/README.md

 - Active model details: family, parameter count, quantization level, disk size
 - Full list of all models installed on the server
 - Select a model row and click **Delete** to remove it from the server (confirmation required)

+### Conversation Info

+Click the **Conversation Info** button in the sidebar to open a summary panel for the active conversation:

+- Title and model details (family, parameter count, quantization, disk size)
+- Message counts broken down by role (user, assistant, errors, attachments)
+- Total word and character counts across all messages
+- Timeline showing when the conversation started, when the last message was sent, and the total duration

 ### Summarize Conversation